 However, whilst it may not always be easy to detect ongoing sounds amidst the hustle and bustle of a busy commercial kitchen or behind a bar, excessive levels of noise and vibrations can be a symptom that something is wrong with your commercial refrigeration unit.

-• Before calling out an engineer, the first thing the user should check is the fans, which may become blocked with dirt and dust, leading to overheating and thus an overworked fan, which will often produce a ‘rattling’ sound.
+- Before calling out an engineer, the first thing the user should check is the fans, which may become blocked with dirt and dust, leading to overheating and thus an overworked fan, which will often produce a ‘rattling’ sound.
 This also applies to any fans connected to the compressor, so be sure to service these too.
-It’s best to make fan cleaning part of your regular commercial kitchen maintenance process.
+It’s best to make fan cleaning part of your regular commercial refrigeration maintenance process.

-• If a unit isn’t correctly levelled, it can vibrate more than it should.
+- If a unit isn’t correctly levelled, it can vibrate more than it should.
 Always ensure that your equipment is professionally installed and levelled.
 If this doesn’t remedy the noise issues, consider an anti-vibration mat – these are generally designed for washing machines, but can be helpful in reducing the sound of a commercial refrigeration unit too.

 Leave a Comment